Geowil/LMPGames_ClassChanger/README.md

 ## Version Changelogs
+- Version 1.3.1 Changelog:
+  - Removed usage of RegExp.$1-9 and replaced with exec() function.

 - Version 1.3.0 Changelog:
   - Added new feature to allow the use of items as requirements for class changing
   - Added new feature to allow equipped weapons and/or armor as requirements for class changing